 We offer immediate dentures as partial dentures or a full denture set.
 Immediate dentures are hugely popular in NZ and the world over – bringing confidence back to smiles everywhere!

 "THE DENTURES TAURANGA IMMEDIATE DENTURES PROCESS"

-You get a free consultation with our experienced West-Auckland Dental Technician, Michael van Vliet.
+You get a free consultation with our experienced Dental Technician, Michael van Vliet.
 During this consultation, your options are discussed, pricing is quoted, and the procedure and its steps are explained to you.